AdobeDocs/adobe-io-runtime/src/pages/guides/using/throughput_tuning.md

 X-GW-Cache: HIT
 ```

-Only requests sent to `/api/v1/web/` with 200, 301 and 302 can be cached.
+Only requests sent to `/api/v1/web/` with 200, 301 and 302 response codes can be cached.

 <InlineAlert slots="text"/>